wp-plugins/datafeedr-product-sets/readme.txt

 = 1.0.5 =
 * Tweaked search form css.
+* Added help text to help tab for new Tools page.
+* Changed default product update settings.

 = 1.0.4 =
 * Fixed "Requires at least" and "Tested up to" fields of the readme.txt file.
 Oops!